-- 18. As earlier noted, there were no objections to this application.
-Despite there being no objections made to the application lodged by the Applicant, the Act now clearly provides that the Director-General of Licensing must refer these types of applications to the Commission for decision.
-In addition, section 6B of the Act makes clear that it is the Applicant who bears the onus of satisfying the Commission that the approval of the application meets the public interest and community impact test. - 19.
-As is clear from section 6(1) of the Act; when considering or determining an application under the Act in respect of licensed premises, this Commission must apply the public interest and community impact test as relevant to the application.
+- 14. As noted earlier, there were no objections to this application.
+Despite there being no objections made to the application lodged by the Applicant, section 6B of the Act makes clear that it is the Applicant who bears the onus of satisfying the Commission that the approval of the application meets the public interest and community impact test. - 15.
+As is clear from section 6(1) of the Act, when considering or determining an application under the Act in respect of licensed premises, this Commission must apply the public interest and community impact test as relevant to the application.
 Section 6(2) of the Act provides that: